amazon-connect/amazon-connect-salesforce-scv/BestPractices/OverflowRouting.md

 ![Slide 3](img/routing/03.png)

-4. In this case, they need support for their coffee maker, so they are sent to the Coffee Maker Support queue.
+4. In this case, they need support for their coffee maker, so the Coffee Maker Support queue is most appropriate, and Connect places the call into that queue.

 ![Slide 4](img/routing/04.png)

-5. Now that the call is in queue, Connect will look across all routing profiles to see which ones have the Coffee Maker Support queue in them.
+5. Once the call is in queue, Connect will try to find an agent to take this call.
+It does this by evaluating the routing profiles.

 ![Slide 5](img/routing/05.png)

-6. Now that the call is in queue, Connect will look across all routing profiles to see which ones have the Coffee Maker Support queue in them.
+6. Connect will look across all routing profiles to see which ones have the Coffee Maker Support queue in them.
 Since our business is all about coffee makers, and we want to make sure our customers' calls are answered, we have added the Coffee Maker Support queue to each of the routing profiles.
 So, at this point in the evaluation, all available agents are eligible to take this call.

 ![Slide 6](img/routing/06.png)